byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Transforming ones relationship with the Natural World.***

+Then, once discovered as a fluid field of relationships, one can redefine it, as an entity, to make it operational.

 ![Peek](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPeekweb.jpg)

 #### *Authentic Living Design; creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*

-**Just as the ancients danced to call upon the spirits in nature, she too, can dance to find the spirits within herself that have long been buried and forgotten.**
+**Just as the ancients danced to call upon the spirits in nature, Wo-Man too, can dance to find the spirits within oneself that have long been buried and forgotten.**

 #### Discover what kind of meaning to give it ...